KudrynskiW/SheltersAround/README.md

  * Copyright (C) 2020 Wojciech Kudrynski <wojciech@kudrynski.pl>
  *
- * This file is part of ShelersAround project.
+ * This file is part of SheltersAround project.
  *
- * ShelersAround project can not be copied and/or distributed without the express
+ * SheltersAround project can not be copied and/or distributed without the express
  * permission of Wojciech Kudrynski.
 Its possible to use code included in SheltersAround project
  * only in Non-Profit usage and with mark that creator of code is Wojciech Kudrynski